-Q 19: On a scale from 0-10, with 0 7.4 7.9 being "extremely unimportant" and Cost to Owner/ 10 being "extremely Range of Renter Housing important," Options How important are 6.8 each of the following 7.1 housing characteristics when thinking about Proximity to Proximity to residential growth and Trails and Multi-Commercial development?
-Use Paths Amenities
+Q 19: On a scale from 0-10, with 0 being "extremely unimportant" and 10 being "extremely important,"

+How important are each of the following housing characteristics when thinking about residential growth and development?

 Q 20: What group of people might need more housing in Medina over the next 10 years?